 Reusable Paper Towels

 When it comes to changing habits, baby steps work better for some.
 If you are looking to make a change, but can’t quit that roll-on-the-counter, square-ripping action just yet, reusable paper towels might be a good start for you.

 These reusable bamboo towels come in rolls like paper towels, but are made from bamboo, and can be reused and washed in the dishwasher or washing machine.
 Amazon reviewers tout how they’ve saved money and reduced their paper towel usage (and waste), even if they still use regular paper towels on occasion.

 While these do come in rolls and fit on your paper towel holder, once you’ve torn off a few squares, most likely you’re going to store them on the counter or under your sink (even though one reviewer does try to return them to the roll after washing).
 This means that you only get that countertop-roll effect in the beginning, but even that may help you with the transition to more eco-friendly habits!

 If you are truly beholden to that paper towel holder and tear-off format, then get ye to Etsy, for some reusable, snapping paper towels.
 You get 12 reusable cloth towels that snap off one at a time, but cleverly snap back together after rinsing or washing!
-With so many cloth-and-snap colors and combinations, this is a product that can be suited to your kitchen style and your personal taste.
+With so many cloth-and-snap colors and combinations, this is a product that can be suited to your kitchen style and your personal taste (and if you like to keep it basic, try this plain white roll).
 Real paper towel action, but with an eco-friendly soul.Buy Now

 Related Reading: The Best Green Laundry Products